Bursary Application FAQs

 All information will be treated in the strictest confidence.

-If a bursary application is successful, the Fund Administrator will inform you and the instrumental/vocal tutor and lessons can begin.
+If a bursary application is successful, the Fund Administrator will inform you and your instrumental/vocal tutor and lessons can begin.
 The instrumental/vocal tutor will claim the bursary amount direct from Herefordshire Music Fund.
-You (or your child’s school if this has been agreed in advance) are responsible for paying the tutor any remaining lesson fees.
+Parents/careres (or your child’s school if this has been agreed in advance) will be responsible for paying the tutor any remaining lesson fees.

 Will all applications be considered?

-All applications will be considered and all applicants will be informed of the Trustees decision.
-It may not be possible to provide updates regarding the progress of applications.
+All applications will be considered and all applicants will be informed of the Trustees' decision.
+It is not possible to provide updates regarding the progress of applications.
+The Trustees' decision is final.
+It is not possible to provide feedback on the Trustees' decisions.

 Can I apply if my child’s teacher is not an Accredited Teacher with Encore Enterprises?